ECP-VeloC/KVTree/README.md

 ## Authors

-KVTree is part of the SCR project
+KVTree is part of the VeloC project

+KVTree code is originally from the SCR project

 Numerous people have [contributed](https://github.com/llnl/scr/graphs/contributors) to the SCR project.